Word from the Pastor – When the Church Is Full Again

 A Word from the Pastor – The Evidence of Things Not Seen

-In Bible Study a few Wednesdays ago, we talked about the effect of having a Resurrection perspective in life.
-If you believe that Resurrection is on your horizon, then that trajectory has many wonderful benefits.
-For one, it gives you an attitude of Abundance, which makes us more likely to love our neighbors, serve other people, and help those in need—all the Jesus kind of things.
+As Jesus followers, we are called to have a Resurrection perspective in life.
+Such a perspective gives you an attitude of Abundance, which makes us more likely to love our neighbors, serve other people, and help those in need—all the Jesus kind of things.
 The opposite attitude is one of Scarcity, where we want to keep as much for ourselves as possible, not willing to listen or share, we’re very touchy, and we get over-reactive.

 A Word from the Pastor — Admitting When We’re Tired and Frustrated